ibm-cloud-docs/vmware-cross-region-dr/networking-design.md

 - The Veeam VMware Backup and CDP proxies must communicate with their peers at the remote sites.
 - The Veeam VMware Backup and CDP proxies must communicate with the ESXi hosts located at their site.

-## Veeam Networking Design considerations
+## Veeam networking design considerations

 Here are some key areas that you must keep in mind while designing Veeam backup and replication for Disaster recovery environment on IBM Cloud.